4g3nt47/Striker/USAGE.md

 Should the UI start acting weird, or requested actions not being performed without any visible error, check your console logs in the *developer console* of your browser.
 If you don't see anything of interest, a simple page reload may fix some issues.

 Should the problem persist, try going to your *local storage* tab in the developer console of your browser, and delete an entry with the name `striker`.
 This is what the application uses to track your session.
 Reload the page and you should be back at the login page.

+## Support

+If you like the project, consider helping me turn [coffee into code](https://ko-fi.com/4g3nt47)!